 Kylmäluoma’s 9-hole frisbee golf course is freely available to everyone.
 Equipment can be rented and course maps can be bought from the visitor centre’s reception.
 The approximately 1.5 km-long course starts off from behind the reception building.

 The area’s hiking trails and forest roads offer a plethora of options for mountain bikers.
 From Kylmäluoma, one can pedal along an old church path towards the village of Taivalkoski.
-The trails are easy to ride, as a rule, and they are marked as cycle routes.
+The trails are easy to ride, as a rule, and they are suitable for biking.
 There is a 30 kilometres long, demanding cycling route between Hossa and Kylmäluoma.
 In both places, at Hossa and Kylmäluoma, is possible to rent bikes and fatbikes, and at Hossa it is possible to rent fatbikes.

 There are easy to walk trails departing from Hossa and Kylmäluoma for family excursions.
 Some of the routes are also suitable for the disabled.
 The trails with fireplace spots and places for overnight stays, maintained by the State Forest Enterprise, guarantee successful treks.
 The visitor centres sell trail maps, which will help in the planning of suitable routes.
 Read more on the trekking trails at luontoon.fi.